 I rarely fly into a rage and shoot steam out my ears, but when filling out online forms, it happens sometimes.

-I recently entered a race in which I missed the deadline to register by mail.
-I know it’s archaic, old-school, and uncool, but I use it as often as I can because it’s S-I-M-P-L-E.
+I recently missed the deadline to register for a race by mail.
+I know it’s old-school, and uncool, but I like it because it’s S-I-M-P-L-E.

-So I go online and right away I’m blocked from registering because I don’t know my password.
-Apparently I registered for a previous race through the same race registration company and was forced to get a password.
+So I go online and I’m blocked from registering because I don’t know my password.
+Apparently I registered for a previous race through the same race registration company and had to get a password.

 The steam inside my head is starting to pressurize.

-I have to have a new, temporary password emailed.
+A new, temporary password has to be emailed.
 Sometimes this takes longer than you’re told.

 I finally get in, and here’s a list of several free newsletters that will be emailed to me.
 I don’t want these newsletters, but all the boxes are checked.
 I have to uncheck each box.

 Next…what’s with this list?
 I can pick three magazines to try free.
-However, I have to supply my credit card number, and I’ll be charged for the free issues plus a year’s subscription if I don’t cancel promptly before the trial period ends.
-I see a hassle if I take advantage of this offer, and…..why is this even here?
+I have to give my credit card number, and I’ll be charged for the free issues and a year’s subscription if I don’t cancel promptly before the end of the trial period.
+I see a risk of me and my money becoming separated, and…..why is this even here?

-Can I finish up?
-No. Now I’m being offered registration fee insurance.
+Next is registration fee insurance.
 For $7.99, one-fifth the $40 entry fee, I’ll get a refund if I’m unable to make the race.
-Maybe this would make sense if it was a very high entry fee and such a tough race that preparing for it could lead to injury, but buying insurance to cover forty dollars?
+This would make sense if it was a very high entry fee and such a tough race that preparing for it could lead to injury, but buying insurance to cover forty dollars?

 Finally, I come to the payment section.
 Fetch my credit card.
 Enter sixteen digits.
 Enter expiration date.
 Enter my top secret security code.
-Double check to make sure there’s no mistakes.
+Double check for mistakes.

-Oh goody!
-For using this time-consuming, on-line debacle filled with amazingly valuable offers, I get to have $3.95 added to my race fee.
+For using this time-consuming, on-line debacle filled with amazingly valuable offers, $3.95 is added to my race fee.

 To top it off, I missed out on another benefit of paper registration – getting in a run to my mailbox for pick up.